line/line-login-starter/README.md

 With the "Deploy to Heroku" button, you can easily deploy the LINE Login starter application to Heroku from your web browser by following the steps below.

-1. Click the **Deploy to Heroku** button to go to the Heroku Dashboard to configure and deploy the app..
+1. Click the **Deploy to Heroku** button to go to the Heroku Dashboard to configure and deploy the app.
 2. Enter a Heroku app name (optional).
 3. Enter the following Heroku config variables.
     - **Channel ID:** Found in the "Channel settings" page in the [console](https://developers.line.me/console/)